farrantch/Pipes/README.md

    - Update the cfvars/Master.template file with your account ids.

 ## Child Pipelines
-Edit your Pipelines.json file as needed.
+Edit your Pipelines.template file as needed.
 Enjoy!

 ## To-Do
    - Environments.template to define environments instead of defaults